Home | Overview | Background | Assessment Method | Assessment Tool | Download | Link

 CASBEE for Renovation

 There is growing demand for building stock renovation, especially in Japanese market.
-In the same way as "CASBEE for Existing Building," this tool targets existing buildings.
+In the same way as gCASBEE for Existing Building,h this tool targets existing buildings.
 It can be used to generate proposals for building operation monitoring, commissioning and upgrade design with a view to ESCO (Energy Service Company) projects, which will be increasingly important in future, and for building stock renovation.
-This tool is designed for ascertaining the degree of improvement (increased BEE), relative to the level that preceded renovation.
-Labeling is also possible by third-party agencies.

 CASBEE for Specific Purposes